squat/kilo/docs/kg.md

     	Name of the Kilo interface to use; if it does not exist, it will be created. (default "kilo0") -kubeconfig string
     	Path to kubeconfig.
-  -listen string
+  -worksInKubernetesCluster bool
+      Set to true if run kilo in Kubernetes cluster. (default true) -listen string
     	The address at which to listen for health and metrics. (default ":1107") -local